rome/tools/packages/@romejs/js-parser/test-fixtures/core/categorized/invalid-fn-decl-inside-loop/input.test.md

 	}
 	diagnostics: Array [
 		Object {
-			origins: Array [Object {category: 'js-parser'}]
+			origins: Array [Object {category: "js-parser"}]
 			description: Object {
 				advice: Array []
-				category: 'parse/js'
+				category: "parse/js"
-				message: PARTIAL_BLESSED_DIAGNOSTIC_MESSAGE {value: 'In non-strict mode code, functions can only be declared at top level, inside a block, or as the body of an if statement'}
+				message: PARTIAL_BLESSED_DIAGNOSTIC_MESSAGE {value: "In non-strict mode code, functions can only be declared at top level, inside a block, or as the body of an if statement"}
 			}
 			location: Object {
-				filename: 'input.js'
+				filename: "input.js"
 				mtime: undefined
-				sourceType: 'script'
+				sourceType: "script"
 				end: Object {
 					column: 9
 					index: 9